8 Tips for Dealing with Holiday Stress

 - Talk to a friend (online or offline).

 - This throwing out practice.

-Self care is our best friend when it comes to beating stress; especially during the holidays.
+Self-care is our best friend when it comes to beating stress, especially during the holidays.
 We get pulled in so many different directions this time of year, with so many people putting demands on our time.
 There is so much perceived obligation to do things for other people, it can be easy to forget that we need to take care of ourselves.
-In recovery, at this most triggering time of year, self care is so important to help us stay well.
+In recovery, at this most triggering time of year, self-care is so important to help us stay well.

 All spiritual traditions understand the importance of helping others.
 One way you can turn the tables on holiday anxiety, and make it truly memorable and meaningful, is to give to others.
 This help doesn’t necessarily have to be financial.
 There are plenty of ways we can help others that don’t cost a great deal of money.
-Look out for, and spend time with your elderly neighbours!
+Look out for, and spend time with your elderly neighbors!
 Run errands for them, help them wrap Christmas gifts, or just make sure they are not alone.
 You could help out at a local homeless shelter, offer support to your local recovery community, or at your church.
 Look to see where in your community support is needed, and give what you can.